Gippsland: Natural resources

 The soils in Gippsland are generally very infertile, being profoundly deficient in nitrogen, phosphorus, potassium and calcium.
 Apart from frequently flooded areas, they are classed as Spodosols, Psamments and Ultisols.
 Consequently, heavy fertilisation is required for agriculture or pastoral development.
 Despite this, parts of Gippsland have become highly productive dairying and vegetable-growing regions: the region supplies Melbourne with most of its needs in these commodities.
 A few alluvial soils (chiefly near the Snowy) have much better native fertility, and these have always been intensively cultivated.
 In the extreme northeast is a small section of the Monaro Tableland used for grazing beef cattle.

 Gippsland possesses very few deposits of metallic minerals (gold rushes in the nineteenth century around Foster, Buchan petered out quickly).
 However, the deep underground gold mines operated at Walhalla for a fifty-year period between 1863 and 1913.
 Gippsland has no deposits of major industrial nonmetallic minerals, but it does feature the world's largest brown coal deposits and, around Sale and offshore in the Bass Strait, some of the largest deposits of oil and natural gas in Australia.

 Like the rest of Australia, the seas around Gippsland are of very low productivity as there is no upwelling due to the warm currents in the Tasman Sea.
 Nonetheless, towns such as Marlo and Mallacoota depended for a long time on the fishing of abalone, whose shells could fetch very high prices because of their use for pearls and pearl inlays.

 Administration

 Political representation

 For Australian federal elections for the House of Representatives, the electoral divisions of Flinders, Monash, and Gippsland lay entirely or partly in the Gippsland region.
 Flinders and McMillan are currently held by the Liberal Party, while Gippsland is held by the Nationals.

 For elections for the Victorian Legislative Assembly, the electoral districts of Bass, Narracan, Morwell, Gippsland South and Gippsland East lay entirely or partly in the Gippsland region.
-Bass is held by Labor, Narracan is held by the Liberals while Gippsland East and Gippsland South are held by the Nationals.
-The remaining seat, Morwell, is held by Russell Northe, an independent who was originally elected as a Nationals MP.
+Bass is held by Labor, Narracan is held by the Liberals, while Gippsland East, Gippsland South and Morwell are held by the Nationals.